 Recognize and Alleviate Barriers to Involvement

 Take structural barriers that might be inhibiting family empowerment into account.
-For example, low-income and minority families are significantly more likely to report that school faculty made them feel uncomfortable or showed them a lack of cultural awareness.
-And low-income families are less likely to be engaged and have the same involvement opportunities as affluent families.
+For example, under-resourced and minority families are significantly more likely to report that school faculty made them feel uncomfortable or showed them a lack of cultural awareness.
+And under-resourced families are less likely to be engaged and have the same involvement opportunities as affluent families.

 Be mindful of the different backgrounds and experiences of the families in your classroom, and take steps to make them feel welcome.
 And, if needed, connect them to school resources to help remove or lessen barriers that limit their engagement.